Apply for a Cal Grant in 2 easy steps!

 File a certified grade point average (GPA) with the California Student Aid Commission by no later than March 2*.

-- Some high schools and colleges automatically file their students’ certified GPAs with the Commission.
-Some do not.
-You must confirm whether your school will file your GPA for you before the deadline.
+- Public high schools and public charter schools are mandated in legislation to automatically submit their current senior year students’ certified GPAs with the Commission, unless the parent or student has opted out.
+Additionally, some colleges automatically submit their students’ certified GPAs, however, you must confirm whether your school will file your GPA for you before the deadline.

 - If your high school or college won’t be automatically submitting your Cal Grant GPA to the California Student Aid Commission, obtain a Cal Grant GPA Verification Form, get it certified by a school official, and mail it yourself before the deadline.

-- If you will be mailing in a paper GPA Verification Form, be sure to make a copy for your records and obtain a Certificate of Mailing ($1.30 in addition to postage) from the Post Office so that you can verify the date you mailed your form.
+- If you will be mailing in a paper GPA Verification Form, be sure to make a copy for your records and obtain a Certificate of Mailing from the Post Office so that you can verify the date you mailed your form.

 To avoid issues later, complete your application early.